top of page

 How is CL Treated?

 Goats can live a happy healthy life with CL.
-Many people cull their CL-infected goats out of fear, but the truth is, a lot of farms are managing their CL-infected herd successfully.
+Many people cull their CL-infected goats out of fear, but the truth is, that a lot of farms are managing their CL-infected herd successfully.

-CL can be messy, gross, and spreads like wildfire.
+CL can be messy, and gross, and spreads like wildfire.
 It's truly not desirable to have within your herd, but it's also not the end of the world if your goat contracts it.
 Biosecurity measures can prevent the spread.

 How to Prevent CL from Spreading